5 Ways to Reveal Your Biggest Creative Business Strengths

 This might feel a bit awkward, like you’re asking for an ego boost but explain why you’re asking and ask what your friends and family think are your biggest strengths.
 You might be surprised with what they say, there might be something so obvious that you haven’t thought of before.
 Your friends and family are the people who know you best so don’t bypass them when you’re seeking out your biggest strengths.

-Go and have a look at the reviews, testimonials and feedback you’ve had in the past, are there any recurring comments such as ‘great service’, 'quick shipping’ or ‘beautiful packaging’ that might lead you to discovering some of your strengths.
-For the examples above this might mean that you’re great at chatting to customers and making them feel comfortable or that you’re really productive.
-The beautiful packaging feedback might mean that you’re brilliant at presenting things beautifully – a really useful skill when you have a product-based business.
+Go and have a look at the reviews, testimonials and feedback you’ve had in the past.
+Look out for the recurring comments such as ‘you made every thing so clear to me’, 'really friendly service’ or ‘beautiful packaging’ that might lead you to discovering some of your strengths.
+For the examples above this might mean that you’re great at explaining things, you’re brilliant at forming trusting relationships when you work with people 1:1 or the beautiful packaging feedback might mean that you’re brilliant at presenting things beautifully – a really useful skill whether you have a product-based business or a service based business where you might design digital worksheets and ebooks.

 What do your friends ask for your help with?

 Sometimes our strengths come to us so easily we don't even realise its a strength.
 For me, realising that organisation and planning was a strength was a real light bulb moment.
-I had no idea that other people struggled with this as I found it so easy but after speaking to other makers and artist I found that it was a huge thing that creatives struggled with.
+I had no idea that other people struggled with this as I found it so easy but after speaking to other side-hustlers and business owmners I found that it was a huge thing that creatives struggled with.

 Be aware of your weaknesses